The Esk Mosaic Trail

 Artist; Lisa Davis

 Details: Kookaburra known for its loud, laugh-like call.
-A familiar bird across eastern Australia, often heard at dawn and dusk.
-Willy Wagtail, A bold little bird often seen wagging its tail and chasing off larger birds from its territory.
-Frequently found near livestock.
+Willy Wagtail, A bold little bird often seen wagging its tail and chasing off larger birds

 Rainbow Lorikeet (Trichoglossus moluccanus)